-To access the navigator, tap the down arrow icon in the top right - or
+To access navigation, tap the down arrow icon in the top right - or use the

 At the bottom of the navigate view, there are also quick links to move to the top or bottom of the text - or to select all text in the editor.